 1. An event at which alcohol will be present on a "bring-your-own" or B.Y.O.B. basis.
 Undergraduate students who have reached the legal drinking age in the state of Tennessee (21 years old) may possess and consume alcoholic beverages at events registered and approved as B.Y.O.B.
 The beverage at B.Y.O.B. events (during which undergraduate students are present or invited) is limited to "beer," only, as defined by the Tennessee Code Annotated, Title 57, Chapter 5 (i.e., beer, ale, or other malt beverages, including hard seltzers, having an alcohol content of not more than eight percent [8%] by weight), students and guests are prohibited from bringing liquor, wine, or any other alcoholic beverages to such events.
 The recommended quantity of authorized beverage for each event attendee over the legal drinking age is not more than three standard drink units (which is twelve [12] ounces for beer), with a maximum limit of six (6) standard drink units.
 No other alcohol is permitted at the event.
 Glass bottles are prohibited.
-All alcohol must be checked with a third-party licensed bartender responsible for the distribution of the beverages throughout the event .
+All alcohol must be checked with a third-party licensed bartender responsible for the distribution of the beverages throughout the event.
 A tracking system must be established to ensure alcohol is only distributed to those guests that are of the legal drinking age and checked-in alcohol with the bartender.
 "B.Y.O.B.", as shorthand for "Bring Your Own Beverage," may be used on postings, etc., for events that have been registered as B.Y.O.B. during the event registration process.
 Policies of the student centers prohibit B.Y.O.B. events, with the exception of events held at the Community Event Space.

-2. With the authorization of the Dean of Students or the Dean's designee, they may arrange for licensed vendors to sell distilled spirits and wine.
-(Beer is generally excluded because statutes prohibit the sale of beer within certain distances of buildings whose purpose is considered educational in nature.)
+2. With the authorization of the Dean of Students or the Dean's designee, they may arrange for licensed vendors to sell alcohol.